Guillaume Pouthier explains to us all about the secrets of the vintage 2018, probably the best vintage he's ever made!!

 Marquis d'Alesme, Marquis de Terme, Monbrison, and Rauzan Gassies were like candy with fine elegance and finesse, well-balanced, complex, sleek, and smooth fruity finish.
 Typical Margaux style and people who complain about thin wines in this commune should know better!

-Lascombes, on the contrary, was quite oaky, closed, but showed very promising signs for the future with complexity, elegance, and length.
+Lascombes, on the contrary, was quite oaky, closed, but showed auspicious signs for the future with complexity, elegance, and length.
 It may turn out as excellent as the 2016 version.

 d'Issan, Labegorce, Malescot Saint-Exupery, Prieure Lichine, Siran, and du Tertre were all true to Margaux style with a lot of elegance, finesse, velvety texture, silky fruit and tannin.
 Fine complexity and smooth aftertaste.
-Very attractive and seductive wines.
+Lovely and seductive wines.

 Beychevelle 95 Branaire-Ducru 94 Clos de Marquis 94-95 Ducru Beaucaillou 98-99 du Glana 90 Gloria 93 Gruaud Larose 95 La Croix de Beaucaillou 93 Lagrange 93 Lalande Borie 93 Langoa Barton 94 Le Petit de Leoville 92-93 Léoville Barton 95-96 Leoville Las Cases 99 Leoville Poyferre 95-96 Saint-Pierre 93 Talbot 93